How "Provoked" Urine Metal Tests

 - In May 2011, the Georgia Composite Medical Board concluded that Viktor R. Bouquette, M.D. had improperly diagnosed and treated Susan Alexander, a 56-year-old woman who died in 2002 while undergoing intravenous chelation therapy.
 The diagnosis was based on a provoked urine test.
 The consent order requires Bouquette to (a) pay a $5,000 fine plus $800 for board costs, (b) complete 20 hours of continuing medical education in environmental medicine and 10 hours in record-keeping, and (c) refrain from providing intravenous chelation therapy to patients without fully documenting the need for such treatment on the patient's chart .
 In 2003, the patient's survivors sued Bouquette, several other staff members at the clinic where he worked, and Metametrix, which had tested the provoked urine specimen.
 In 2006, Metametrix settled in an ageement with confidential terms.
 The suit against Bouquette and the others was dropped.

-- In October 2011, the Illinois Department of Financial and Professional Regulation charges Usman wirh unprofessional conduct in her management of the Coman boy.
-The complaint states that she failed to obtain informed consent for his treatment, failed to maintain appropriate medical records, and prescribed chelation therapy, dietary supplements, hormones, enzymes, antifungal drugs, and various other treatments that have not been proven effective against autism .
+- In October 2011, the Illinois Department of Financial and Professional Regulation charged Usman with unprofessional conduct in her management of the child with purported autism.
+The complaint stated that she failed to obtain informed consent for his treatment, failed to maintain appropriate medical records, and prescribed chelation therapy, dietary supplements, hormones, enzymes, antifungal drugs, and various other treatments that have not been proven effective against autism.
+The complaint also noted that provoked urine testing does not provide a basis for the diagnosis of heavy metal toxicity .
+In 2012, Usman was charged with unprofessional conduct in connection with her management of another child .
+Both complaints were was settled in 2014 with a consent agreement under which Usman—without admitting or denying fault—was fined $10,000, placed on indefinite probation for a minimum of one year, and ordered to submit 10 charts quarterly to another physician for review .

-- In April 2012, the British Medical Council Fitness to Practice Panel concluded that (a) Dr. Jean Monro had improperly administered chelation therapy after improperly diagnosing lead toxicity with a provoked urine test (performed by Doctor's Data) and that the test alone "has no demonstrated benefit in the diagnosis of lead toxicity."
+- In April 2012, the British Medical Council Fitness to Practice Panel concluded that (a) Dr. Jean Monro had improperly administered chelation therapy after improperly diagnosing lead toxicity with a provoked urine test and that the test alone "has no demonstrated benefit in the diagnosis of lead toxicity."
 The case was concluded with a formal warning that barred Monro from doing provoked testing or chelation therapy .
-In July 2012, I noticed that Doctor's Data Web site contains a testimonial from Monro stating that Doctor's Data's "stool tests and investigations for heavy metals through urine tests have been the mainstays of our management of patients."

 - In April 2012, the Oregon Medical Board charged Christopher Hatlestad, M.D., with administering chelation therapy to five patients after they were improperly diagnosed with lead and/or mercury toxicity.
 In each case, the diagnosis was based on provoked testing.
 In December 2012, Hatlestad signed a stipulated order that reprimanded him, placed him on probation for five years, and prohibits him from (a) using or approving provoked testing, (b) treating or authorizing treatment for heavy metal toxicity, or administering or authorizing any form of chelation therapy .

-- On June 2014, Washington's Medical Quality Assurance Commission charged Stephen L. Smith, M.D., with unprofessional conduct in a case similar to the one for which he was disciplined in 2007.
-The statement of charges noted that he had diagnosed an autistic adolescent with R"toxic encephalopathy or lead poisoning" despite the fact that (a) there was no evidence to support this diagnosis, the patient had no signs of lead poisoning and no history of exposure to lead, and (c) the patient's lead levels were in the normal range .
+- In 2014, Washington's Medical Quality Assurance Commission charged Stephen L. Smith, M.D., with unprofessional conduct in a case similar to the one for which he was disciplined in 2007.
+The statement of charges noted that he had diagnosed an autistic adolescent with "toxic encephalopathy or lead poisoning" despite the fact that (a) there was no evidence to support this diagnosis, the patient had no signs of lead poisoning and no history of exposure to lead, and (c) the patient's lead levels were in the normal range .
+The case was settled with a consent agreements in which he stipulated that the charges were-fact based and the board ordered him to (a) pay a $1,000 fine, (b) stop treating patients under the age of 18, and (c) stop doing provoked testing.
+He must also refrain from treating adults who are not also under the care of a primary-care provider or a physician who is board-certified in a subspecialty of internal medicine .

 The Bottom Line

-The urine toxic metals test described above—whether provoked or not—is used to persuade patients they are toxic when they are not.
+Provoked urine testing is used to persuade patients they are toxic when they are not.
 I believe that several agencies can and should do something to stop this deception.

-- If the FDA has jurisdiction over the software used to generate the test reports, it could ban its use.
-State licensing boards could prohibit the use of provoked testing and discipline practitioners who use it.
+- State licensing boards could prohibit the use of provoked testing and discipline practitioners who use it.

-- State laboratory licensing agencies could prohibit testing of provoked specimens or order Doctor's Data to raise its reference ranges and to stop comparing provoked test results to these non-provoked ranges.
+- State laboratory licensing agencies could order labs that process provoked specimens to raise their reference ranges and to stop comparing provoked test results to non-provoked ranges.

 - State attorneys general can seek injunctions based on violations of consumer protection laws.